This post may contain affiliate links. Read our disclosure policy.

 Instructions

-• Preheat oven to 400°F. Line a 12-cup muffin tin with paper liners or coat with nonstick spray.
+• Line a 12-cup muffin tin with 10 paper liners or coat with nonstick spray.
 Set aside.

-• Crumb topping: combine sugars, cinnamon and salt in a medium bowl.
+• To make the crumb topping, combine sugars, cinnamon and salt in a medium bowl.
 Whisk in melted butter then add flour.
 Stir using a rubber spatula just until moist.
-The mixture will not look very crumbly yet.
-Spread out mixture on parchment paper to dry until crumbly ready to use.

-• Muffins: To make the muffins, in a large bowl, combine flour, sugar, baking powder, cinnamon, baking soda and salt.
+• In a medium bowl, combine flour, sugar, baking powder, cinnamon, baking soda and salt.

-• In a separate medium bowl, whisk together milk, melted butter, vanilla and eggs.
-Pour mixture over the dry ingredients and stir using a rubber spatula until just incorporate, being careful not to overmix.
-Add the blueberries and gently mix to combine.
-Cover with a towel and let the batter rest for 15 minutes.
+• In a separate large bowl, whisk together milk, melted butter, vanilla and eggs.
+Add the dry ingredients to the wet ingredients and stir using a rubber spatula until just incorporate, being careful not to over mix.

-• Bake: Bake muffins in preheated oven for 10 minutes, then reduce the heat to 350 degrees and bake another 7-11 minutes
+• Bake muffins in preheated oven for 7 minutes, then reduce the heat to 350 degrees and bake another 11-14 minutes or until a toothpick inserted in the center comes out clean.

 Last step!
 If you make this, please leave a review letting us know how it was!